Selecting The Right Retainer

 Making the Right Choice

-Here are a few factors to consider when making a decision about what type of retainer is best for you.
+Here are a few factors to consider when deciding what type of retainer is best for you.
 Remember, your orthodontist might recommend the best path forward, and it is important to discuss your options thoroughly.

 All three types of retainers generally are very effective when used properly.
 Much depends on a person’s individual habits.
 For example, it is important that one remember when to use, remove or clean his or her retainer.